redbadger/crux/docs/src/internals/runtime.md

 via capability calls) or resolved some effects (which woke up their suspended futures).

-Next, we drain the events channel and one by one, send them to the `update` function, running the executor after each one.
+Next, we drain the events channel (where events are submited from capabilities by `context.update_app`) and one by one, send them to the `update` function, running the executor after each one.

 Finally, we collect all of the effects submitted in the process and return them to the shell.